Mikubill/sd-webui-controlnet/README.md

 This `reference-only` ControlNet can directly link the attention layers of your SD to any independent images, so that your SD will read arbitary images for reference.
 You need at least ControlNet 1.1.153 to use it.

+*Note that this method is also based on an ongoing method of ControlNet - paper is on the way.*

 # Technical Documents

 See also the documents of ControlNet 1.1: